When Darkness Falls

 3. She likes to take short cuts, but waste valuable pages and words explaining things rather than letting readers take a journey with Lexie and Etienne.
 Dead friend left a puzzle, so vampire just pry out answer using compulsion, problem solved.
 Where is the excitement of taking readers throughout Paris?
 I would have loved that, instead all I got was a runaround, because Lexie is on a mission.

 4. Predictable plot, story and characters.
 I know that people say everything under the sun has been written, but trust me, you can do better than recycling the same story again.

 5. Nothing in this book is unique, it was as if she picked parts that she liked from books she read and mashed them all together.
 For example, LJ Smith’s Vampire Diaries uses Vervain to resist compulsion, When Darkness Falls using Verveine to do that.
 If the eye roll was not enough, at least I know why VD has vervain, in this one, no history whatsover.
 Anita Blake has Pomme de Sang, this one has Amant de Sang.

 The author said that she read a lot of vampire romance books, her work shows exactly that, not in a good way as well.

-VerdictWhen Darkness Falls by Ellen Chauvet shows writers why you should read the genre you are writing: so you… Click To Tweet
+VerdictWhen Darkness Falls by Ellen Chauvet shows writers why you should read the genre you are writing: so you can avoid it, not redo it.
+Click To Tweet

 If you are looking for a story synopsis or more information, I cannot provide you.
 I really stopped reading before halfway, because I cannot be bothered reading it.
 The characters I do not relate, the story I have read a hundred times (give or take) and worse of all, the style is not my type.